This post includes affiliate links. Find out more about affiliate links and how they help this site.

 Making white sauce (bechamel) for macaroni and cheese

-Is a fear of making bechamel sauce the reason you don’t cook your own macaroni and cheese?
+Is a fear of making bechamel sauce the reason you don’t bake your own macaroni and cheese?

 Bechamel, or white sauce, seems complicated if you haven’t made it before but as long as you follow the process and don’t mind a bit of stirring, it’s really not difficult.

-The best tip I can offer for white sauce is to add your milk to the cooked flour and butter slowly, stirring or whisking in a little at a time until it’s a smooth and thick sauce.
+The best tip I can offer for white sauce is to add your milk to the cooked flour and butter slowly, stirring or whisking in a little at a time until it’s smooth and thick.
 Once you get to that point, you can dump in the rest of the milk and it should mix through nice and smoothly.

 Make sure you stir continuously and keep scraping the bottom of the pan as the sauce cooks and thickens.
 I like my favorite olive wood spatula for this job, it makes it easy to get the whole base of the pan while you stir.

-Tips for cooking the best macaroni and cheese
+Tips for cooking the best old fashioned macaroni and cheese

 - Feel free to mix up the types of cheese in this recipe to suit your own tastes.
 If you enjoy it, blue cheese is lovely melted through the bechamel, and cream cheese will give even more richness and some body to your sauce without it becoming too stretchy.
 Any type of hard melting cheese is a good bet for the top.